MiggyJ/qccc/README.md

     - SMTP_PORT is the port used by your SMTP Server
 4. Run your web server.
     - Either xampp or wamp.
+5. The admin credentials:
+    - Email is admin1@gmail.com
+    - Password is loonatheworld